Grafton17/Lab_Courses/README.md

 - [Bi-spectral analysis](Bi-coherence): bi-spetrum, bi-coherence and summed bi-coherence, useful tools in the search of wave-wave coupling phenomena.
 - The [Conditional Sampling](Conditional-Sampling) technique, in my case used for the search of coherent structures inside a Simply Magnetized Plasma (SMP).
 - Statistical evaluation of the [Dispersion Relation k(f)](Dispersion-Relation): in case the estimated linear coherence between two signals is way less than one, this approach permits to establish whether a travelling linear wave between two spots exists or not.
-- [Monte Carlo evaluation](MC-estimator) of a good error estimator for the rescaling of the energy spectrum: when a LaBr3:Ce scintillator is used, its inherent radioactivity counts sum up with those of external sources.
+- [Monte Carlo evaluation](MC-estimator) of a good error estimator for the rescaling of an energy spectrum: when a LaBr3:Ce scintillator is used, its inherent radioactivity counts sum up with those of external sources.
 In order to remove it, you must subtract from the energy spectrum of interest a 'reference spectrum', acquired previously (maybe with a different acquisition period!).
 How do you propagate the error from the reference spectrum onto the new one?